zikrach/price-optimization-shiny/README.md

 ## Dataset

-You can download initial dataset from [Dunnhumby](https://www.dunnhumby.com), we use dataset [Breakfast at the Frat](https://www.dunnhumby.com/sourcefiles).
+You can download an initial dataset from [Dunnhumby](https://www.dunnhumby.com), we use dataset [Breakfast at the Frat](https://www.dunnhumby.com/sourcefiles).

 ## Application look